ghostwond3r/Self-Way/Guide/Anonymity/Masked_Man.md

 </br>
 Anonymity is necessary to us for protection purposes.
 </br>
-Without this, we fall, and ourwhole life with it, perhaps the life of your loved ones too...
+Without this, we fall, and our whole life with it, perhaps the life of your loved ones too...
 </br>
 If you choose the voice of Anonymous, then master the art of anonymity.
 </br>